joao-pinheiro/ioutils/README.md

 ioutils - "C"-style binary read & write with structs
 ====================================================

 Golang package that provides reading & writing of structs from/to binary files, similar to C and other languages.
+This is achieved by reflection, and can read streams that conform to io.Reader interface.

+Supported data types:
+- uint8/16/32/64 (littleEndian and bigEndian)
+- int8/16/32/64 (littleEndian and bigEndian)
+- byte
+- slices
+- arrays
+- nested structs

 Example:
 ```go